-Sections 10-215b-1 and 10-215b-23 of the Regulations of Connecticut State Agencies restrict candy, coffee, tea, and soft drinks while CNPs are operating; and regulate the accrual of income from all foods and beverages sold to students anywhere on school premises while CNPs are operating.
+Sections 10-215b-1 and 10-215b-23 of the Regulations of Connecticut State Agencies restrict candy, coffee, tea, and soft drinks; and they address the accrual of income from all foods and beverages sold to students anywhere on school premises.
 In addition to selling and giving foods and beverage to students from school stores, these restrictions apply to coupons, tickets, tokens, and similar items that students can exchange for foods and beverages in school stores (including coupons and similar items that are sold or given to students); student orders for foods and beverages from school stores; and distribution of foods and beverages to students from school stores.